karan13kk/Web-Page-Control-Through-Voice-Commands/README.md

 # Google map

-    * Say whatever Location you wanna search
+    * Name of the Location you want to search
-    * to find the location say "find"
+    * Then To find the location say "find"
-    * to get the direction say "direction"
+    * To get the direction say "direction"

-*** Note ---- Since its voice based , sometimes commands not work in the first trial